npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 7. What is Environmental Impact Assessment (EIA)?
 Which aspects should be covered while preparing an Environmental Impact Statement (EIS)?
 8. Describe the products obtained from the fractional distillation of crude petroleum.
 ## Technology
+### 2025
+1. What are the names of main components of Apache Hadoop in the context of big data?
+2. What is Digital Rupee (e₹) ?
+How does it differ from UPI ?
+3. Discuss about the scientific achievements of Indian Scientists Haridatta and Panchanan Maheshwari.
+4. Development of which Al and Large Language Models (LLMs) addressing the Indian needs are being facilitated by the Government of India?
+Also, briefly specify features of these models.
+5. Critically evaluate the strategic and technological importance of indigenization in defence production, especially in missile and space technologies of India.
 ### 2023
 1. Write any two differences between IP Address and MAC address.
 2. Write any two differences between Classical Computing and Quantum Computing.